awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 ### Creating Service\-Linked Roles for Lambda@Edge<a name="create-slr"></a>

-You don't manually create the service\-linked roles for Lambda@Edge\.
+You don't typically manually create the service\-linked roles for Lambda@Edge\.
 The service creates the roles for you automatically in the following scenarios:
 + When you first create a trigger, the service creates a role, AWSServiceRoleForLambdaReplicator, that allows Lambda to replicate Lambda@Edge functions to AWS Regions\.

   If you delete the service\-linked role, the role will be created again when you add a new trigger for Lambda@Edge in a distribution\.
 + When you update or create a CloudFront distribution that has a Lambda@Edge association, the service creates a role, AWSServiceRoleForCloudFrontLogger, if the role doesn't already exist, that allows CloudFront to push your log files to CloudWatch\.

   If you delete the service\-linked role, the role will be created again when you update or create a CloudFront distribution that has a Lambda@Edge association\.

+If you must manually provision the AWSServiceRoleForCloudFrontLogger service\-linked role, run the following command on the AWS command line:

+`aws iam create-service-linked-role --aws-service-name replicator.lambda.amazonaws.com`

 ### Editing Lambda@Edge Service\-Linked Roles<a name="edit-slr"></a>